 Slack is your friend.
-Inducing some slack before and after your sweep gives your bait an erratic wiggle or stop-and-go action that triggers strikes.
-Most of your strikes will occur when you stop and let the lure set.
+Inducing slack before and after your sweep gives your bait an erratic wiggle or stop-and-go action that triggers strikes.
+Most strikes will occur when you stop and let the lure set.
 Neutrally buoyant lures will suspend when you pause.
 Floating lures will begin to swim upwards towards the surface.
 Find out which the bass want.

-Tackle choice is important when fishing jerkbaits.
+Tackle choice is essential when fishing jerkbaits.
 Longer rods tend to be the best choice.
 Longer sticks allow you to make long casts and longer strokes without contacting the water or the side of the boat when you sweep.
 A medium-power 7-foot casting rod with a softer tip is perfect for manipulating larger jerkbaits and battling bulldogging smallies.
-A 7-foot spinning combo would be a good choice if you are fishing clear water with smaller baits.
+A 7-foot spinning combo will be a good choice if you are fishing clear water with smaller baits.

 Gostenik is a big fan of Dobyns Rods Model SS703 in either casting or spinning.
 Load either outfit with a clear 8- to-12-pound test fluorocarbon line.
 The stiffer fluorocarbon will dissuade the lure from hooking itself.
 Because it sinks, fluorocarbon will keep your jerkbait down, and its near-invisibility helps draw strikes in the cold, clear spring waters.